DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User Interaction**: The program prompts users to decide whether they want to generate another calendar or exit, providing a seamless and intuitive experience.

   This project was a great opportunity to explore recursive programming and calendar manipulation in Python.
 I deepened my understanding of how to handle edge cases (like leap years) and create interactive, reusable code.
 The Recursive Calendar Generator is a practical tool that can be extended with additional features, such as custom formatting or integration with other applications.
+* Day 363: 🔐 Caesar Cipher GUI in Python 🖥️

+  Today, I worked on a **Caesar Cipher GUI** application using Python and the `tkinter` library.
+This project allows users to encrypt and decrypt text using the Caesar Cipher algorithm, providing an intuitive and visually appealing interface.
+Below are the key highlights:

+  - **Graphical User Interface (GUI)**: The application features a clean and modern dark-themed interface, built with `tkinter`.
+It includes input fields for plaintext, ciphertext, and the encryption key, as well as buttons for encryption, decryption, and clearing fields.

+  - **Caesar Cipher Algorithm**: The core functionality of the application is the implementation of the Caesar Cipher algorithm.
+It supports both uppercase and lowercase letters while preserving special characters and spaces.
+The algorithm shifts each letter by a specified key value, making it a classic example of substitution-based encryption.

+  - **Input Validation**: The application includes robust input validation to ensure the key is a valid integer between 1 and 25.
+If the user enters an invalid key or leaves a required field empty, the program displays user-friendly error messages.

+  - **File Handling**: Users can open text files to load plaintext or ciphertext directly into the application.
+They can also save the encrypted or decrypted results to a file, making it easy to work with external data.

+  - **Brute Force Decryption**: For cases where the key is unknown, the application includes a **Brute Force** feature.
+It attempts to decrypt the ciphertext using all possible keys (1–25) and displays the results in a new window.
+This is particularly useful for cracking simple Caesar Cipher codes.

+  - **Menu Bar**: The application includes a menu bar with **File** and **Help** options.
+Users can open and save files, as well as access an **About** dialog for information about the program.

+  - **User-Friendly Design**: The interface is designed with user experience in mind.
+Buttons are color-coded for clarity, and the dark theme reduces eye strain during prolonged use.
+Tooltips and clear labels guide users through the process.

+  This project was a great opportunity to combine my knowledge of encryption algorithms with GUI development.
+I gained experience in creating interactive applications with `tkinter`, handling file I/O, and implementing input validation.
+The Caesar Cipher GUI is a practical tool for learning about encryption and can be easily extended with additional features in the future.